LionelBeato/capybaras/week-1/day-2/OVERVIEW.md

 ### Signup for GitHub

 1. Go to https://github.com/
-2. Click on Signup or enter your information and click on signup
+2. Click on Signup or enter your information and click on signup.
+3. Go ahead and create an account!

 ### Install Git for Windows